roshaans/near-terraform-shardnet/README.md

 Inside the [near](./near) folder you will find a module (and submodules) to create the setup for running a NEAR Validator on AWS.
 The next logic resources can be created:

-- `vpc` module for setting up a VPC with a public and private subnet on multiple availability zones.
-Validator nodes go in the private subnet while bastion, proxy, and attestation nodes go in the public subnet.
+- `vpc` module for setting up a VPC with a public and private subnet. bastion and validator nodes go in the public subnet(a private subnet is available to eventually allow for the validator and for sentry nodes in the public subnet).
 - `bastion` module for an SSH bastion node.
 For security purposes, this is the only node that accepts external SSH traffic.
 All other nodes only accept SSH from the bastion.
 - `validator` module for creating a Proxy connected to a validator.